HAAIL-Universe/Othello/README.md

 1. Push to the main branch on GitHub.
 2. Trigger a manual deploy in the Render dashboard if needed.
 3. Watch logs for `Booting worker with pid` and `Listening at: http://0.0.0.0:$PORT`.
-4. Visit your Render URL and confirm the app loads and the waking overlay clears when backend is ready.
+4. Visit your Render URL and confirm the app loads and the connection overlay only appears if the backend is unavailable.

 ---